I was not hostile in disagreement over pronouns, sacked worker tells tribunal

 Under questioning from GEOAmey’s advocate Michael McLaughlin, Mr Toshack said he was not “some Bible-thumping Christian zealot” but he believes it is no possible to be born into the wrong body.

-Mr McLaughlin asked him about his daughter, who is “living as a man” and is using an androgynous name.
+Mr McLaughlin asked him about his daughter, who he suggested is “living as a man”.
+Mr Toshack said she describes herself as trans and is using an androgynous name.

 Mr Toshack said: “What’s happened to my daughter and her two best friends is proof of a social contagion.